How To Repair Fiber Cement Siding With 6 Steps

 Replace Damaged Panels

-If a section of the siding is beyond repair, replacing the panel is the best solution.
+If a section of the fiber cement siding is beyond repair, replacing the panel is the best solution.
 Begin by carefully removing the damaged panel using a pry bar or similar tool.
 Take care not to damage adjacent panels during removal.

 Cut a replacement panel to fit the exact dimensions of the damaged section.
 Attach the new panel to the structure using corrosion-resistant nails or screws.
 Be sure to seal any gaps with caulk to protect against moisture infiltration.